 The lead clinician is responsible for overseeing the activity of the team and for implementing treatment within the multidisciplinary setting.

-Patients should be encouraged to participate in research or clinical trials where available and appropriate.
+Patients should be encouraged to participate in research or clinical trials where available and appropriate based on the patient's condition, liver function and tumour stage.

 For more information visit the Cancer Australia website <www.australiancancertrials.gov.au>.